Dr. Laura Alonso-Gallo, PhD

 American Literature, Latino/a Literature, Cultural Studies, Gender Studies, and Comparative Literature.

 Laura P. Alonso-Gallo is Professor of English at Barry University.
+She earned her academic degrees in English Philology from the prestigious Universidad Complutense de Madrid, Spain.
 In 1997 she was appointed Professor of American Literature at the University of Huelva, Spain, where she served as Chair of the English Department (1997-2000) and Director of International Relations for the Universidad de Huelva.
 She has lectured on Spanish, Latin American, and U.S. literature both in Spain and the United States.
-She taught at Duke University (1989-1991), the University of Sevilla, Spain (1991-1993), the UNC Chapel Hill Program in Seville, Spain, and was a Visiting Professor at the University of Miami (2000) and Barry University (2004-2011).
-Renowned institutions have awarded her scholarships and grants, including Spain’s Ministry of Education, Dartmouth College through the Charles Dana Foundation, and the Salzburg Seminar.
+She taught at Duke University (1989-1991), the Universidad de Sevilla, Spain (1991-1993), the UNC Chapel Hill Program in Seville, Spain, and was a Visiting Professor at the University of Miami (2000) and Barry University (2004-2011).
+Renowned institutions have awarded her scholarships and grants, including Spain's Ministry of Education, Dartmouth College through the Charles Dana Foundation, and the Salzburg Seminar.
+She is recipient of the 2020 Sister Jeanne O'Laughlin Scholarship Award with which Barry University recognized her exceptional scholarly achievements.

-She serves on the Board of Directors of Spain-Florida 500 Years Foundation.
-She is also involved in other educational and non-profit organizations in the U.S. and abroad.
+Her dedicated service as reviewer in academic journals and as consultant on editorial boards has broadened Dr. Alonso-Gallo's academic status internationally.
+In Miami she serves at the Board of Directors of Spain-Florida 500 Years Foundation and she is also involved in other educational and non-profit organizations in the U.S. and abroad, such as Americans for Immigrant Justice and FIU's CasaCuba.